evan-walter/emotional-health-app/README.md

 - Settings
 - Dark/light mode

+---

+#### Features Brainstorming

+- Exercises (ability to save records of the exercises.
+Or just make it front-end for now?)
+  - 5-Minute Exercise
+  - Remote Control Exercise
+  - Words of Compassion
+  - Fathers and Mothers
+  - Child Self
+- Blog
+- Resources
+- AI Companion

+  - Use ML to generate compassion phrases as the user trains the model, specifically tailored to the user.

+- Try to build an app that would, as closely as possible, replicate life consultants and everything they do, including training other life consultants.

+- Have daily words, like the Bible app verse of the day.
+Have a word of encouragement of the day or something.

+- Maybe have the entire thing be AI-centric.
+Or the option to turn on or off certain features of it.
+For instance, have a ChatGPT-like interaction as e user steps through the remote control exercise.

+##### Notes on the Features Above

+- Exercises
+  - Record and show the user their own data/analytics of what types of issues often come up for them.
+Also use this data to train the AI model.
+  - Add new features to each exercise to enrich the experience.
+Put your own touch.

+---

+#### New App Ideas

+- Website hub for creators to showcase their work and to connect with potential or existing customers.
+Like a platform.
+Perhaps like another Psychology Today or something.

 ## Support

 To show support, share feedback through my social links below, creating GitHub Issues, or by "buying me a coffee" at the link below.
 Any support is much appreciated!